erick0192/TowerDefense/TowerDefense/ReadMe.txt

 The application wizard creates one document type and one view:

 TowerDefenseDoc.h, TowerDefenseDoc.cpp - the document
-    These files contain your CMapDoc class.
-Edit these files to add your special document data and to implement file saving and loading (via CMapDoc::Serialize).
+    These files contain your CTowerDefenseDoc class.
+Edit these files to add your special document data and to implement file saving and loading (via CTowerDefenseDoc::Serialize).

 TowerDefenseView.h, TowerDefenseView.cpp - the view of the document
-    These files contain your CMapView class.
+    These files contain your CTowerDefenseView class.
-    CMapView objects are used to view CMapDoc objects.
+    CTowerDefenseView objects are used to view CTowerDefenseDoc objects.